Licorice Root

 Seasonality

-Available year-round as dried root and extract
+Available continuously as dried and processed forms

 Best Months